mishaaaaaaa/scheduler/README.md

 ## Project idea

-This app gives you a Scheduler component which accepts data in JSON format from a server, visualizes the data in the table, takes the user's table modifications on data and posts data back to the server.
+This app gives you a MUI-based Scheduler component which accepts data in JSON format from a server, visualizes the data in the table, takes the user's table modifications on data and posts data back to the server.

 ## Scheduler features